lyeskhalil/mlbootcamp/README.md

 # FASE mlbootcamp
 #### August 19-23, 2019
-#### Teaching team: Elias Khalil, Kyle E. C. Booth, and Alex Olson
+#### Teaching team: [Elias Khalil](https://www.ekhalil.com/), Kyle E. C. Booth, and Alex Olson

-lab-3-2: please go to this page: https://playground.tensorflow.org/

-Access the notebooks in the cloud here: https://mybinder.org/v2/gh/lyeskhalil/mlbootcamp/bfca0b6

 Welcome to the git repository for the FASE Machine Learning bootcamp!
-We will be using this repository for all of the lab sessions.
-Some of the labs are still being finalized, so please make sure to re-visit this page at the start of each day.
+We will be using this repository for all of the lab sessions as well as the course slides.

+Many of the slides are based on openly available course material from multiple universities, and are acknowledged in each slide deck.
+We appreciate their work!

+The following are instructions for the programming labs.

+First, please follow the instructions in [this link](https://gist.github.com/alexwolson/9cfbb9e5312808cce9d730eb577e18f3) to setup the software needed for the programming component.

 If you're already comfortable cloning a git repository and using Jupyter notebooks on your machine, please carry on!
 Otherwise...